Rlx 1.1.0

 Song Page Landing Page

-The Grid Pads on the Song Page correspond directly to the song blocks in a 1:1 ratio with the display.
+The Grid Pads on the Song Page correspond directly to the song blocks.
 Each pad represents a block, with pads containing content illuminated in blue.
-Empty pads are unlit, while the current selected block is shown in white, and the active block is shown in green.
+Empty pads are unlit, while the current selected block is shown in pink (when in EDIT mode), and the active block is shown in white.

 Grid Pads Graphic